 Physiatry imparts integrated and multidisciplinary care focused on recovery of the whole person by addressing the individual’s emotional, physical, vocational, medical, and social needs.
 Physiatry is special among other medical specialties in that its area of expertise is focused on the functioning of the whole patient, as compared with a focus on an organ system or systems.

 What is a Physiatrist?

-Physiatrists are doctors who have completed 4 years of medical school plus an additional 4 years of residency training in the field of Physical Medicine and Rehabilitation.
+Physiatrists are doctors who have completed 4 years of medical school plus an additional 4 years of residency training in the field of Non-Operative Spine & Rehabilitation.
 They may be subspecialty certified in Hospice and Palliative Medicine, Brain Injury Medicine, Pain Medicine, Neuromuscular Medicine, Spinal Cord Injury Medicine, Pediatric Rehabilitation Medicine, and/or Sports Medicine, and practice in a variety of clinical settings, including inpatient and outpatient facilities.